slideflow/slideflow/docs-source/source/quickstart.rst

 Data preparation
 ****************

 The core imaging data used in Slideflow are image tiles :ref:`extracted from slides <filtering>` at a specific magnification and pixel resolution.
-Tile extraction and downstream image processing is handled through the primitive :ref:`slideflow.Dataset <dataset>`.
+Tile extraction and downstream image processing is handled through the primitive :ref:`slideflow.Dataset <datasets_and_validation>`.
 We can request a ``Dataset`` at a given tile size from our project using :meth:`slideflow.Project.dataset`.
 Tile magnification can be specified in microns (as an ``int``) or as optical magnification (e.g. ``'40x'``).

 .. code-block:: python